Toddlers are mesmerizing and entranced by sounds of a pounding

 encourage scribbling?

 Often a toddler's first scribbles start by pounding something like a crayon on piece of paper.
 The toddler is empowered and encouraged by hearing the sounds of the pounding.
-Since the crayon is apt to make marks, the child visually discovers cause and effect.
+Since a crayon is apt to make marks.
+Upon noticing the marks, the child visually discovers cause and effect.
 This leads to more auditory pounding, more visual marks, and more discoveries.
+Parents can affirm both the sound and the marks to encourage them.

-I never draw pictures for toddlers because adult drawings often discourage them from scribbling or drawing.
+I never draw pictures for toddlers because adult drawings can discourage them from scribbling or drawing.
 These adult visual examples are too difficult.
 However, I find that when I pound a crayon on paper, they love to imitate me.
-Our crayon pounding is a kind of back and forth chatter or game as we take turns with our crayons making rhythmic sounds.
-This may be a way to start a child scribbling at a younger age.
+Our crayon pounding is a kind of back and forth chatter or game as we take turns with our crayons making rhythmic sounds and imitating each other.

 |